snmjack/505-olympics-mini-project/README.md

 medals for 1 point.
 The function should return only the column (a Series object) which you created.
 * Create a function get_points.
 * Return dataframe with points column and index.

+### Question - 6
+Write a function to perform k-means clustering.
+* Create a fucntion knn
+* return cluster centers